Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

 Notes

 Almond Flour: I used blanched almond flour in this biscotti recipe, but you can also use homemade almond meal for this.
 Just bear in mind that almond meal will make the biscotti slighter browner in color as compared to blanched almond flour.
+If you are allergic to almonds, you may swap out the almond flour for equal amounts of brown rice flour.

-Gluten-Free All-Purpose Flour: I like using a gluten-free all-purpose flour blend that is made up of lighter flours/starches (such as rice flour, tapioca starch, corn starch) which results in a lighter texture.
+Gluten-Free All-Purpose Flour: I like using a gluten-free all-purpose flour blend that is made up of lighter flours/starches (such as rice flour, tapioca starch, corn starch or potato starch) which results in a lighter texture.
 I do NOT recommend using a blend made of heavier flours such as garbanzo bean flour as that will result in a denser texture.
 To make this recipe completely grain-free, you can substitute the GF all-purpose flour with 1/2 cup almond flour and 1/2 cup tapioca starch.

 Sugar: I used light brown sugar in this almond biscotti recipe, but feel free to use normal white sugar or dark brown sugar if you prefer.
+If you are diabetic or insulin-resistant, I strong recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index, and will not raise your blood sugar).

 Eggs: Eggs are required as a binder in the recipe, but I believe you should be able to use an egg-replacer or aquafaba to replace the eggs if you cannot eat eggs.